Gilbert Inglefield Academy

 Meaningful online engagement is also an option, and we are open to providers that are able to provide live online engagement with our learners.

-Destinations of our pupils
+Destinations of our learners

 At the end of Year 8 our learners move to their upper schools.